jonathanbcarlson/addRem/README.md

 - [x] check that Y works for confirming zoom
 - [ ] add ability to delete crontabs
 - [ ] add abiity for user to specify not just per week for crontab (e.g. a weekly scheduled meeting) but any day of the month (basically use all of crontab)
+- [ ] create reminders folder for reminders in specified directory location